Capstone-Projects-2023-Spring/project-discord-classroom/documentation/docs/development-plan/schedule.md

 ## Milestone Demo 3

-* Students can submit classroom work such as Assigmnets, Quizzes, and Discussions
+* Students can submit classroom work such as Assignments, Quizzes, and Discussions

-    * !submit command for assignments
+    * `/submit` command for assignments

-    * !start command for quizzes
+    * `/start` command for quizzes

 * Teachers can look at the work students submitted and grade them

-    * !grade command for educators
+    * `/grade` command for educators

-    * !grades command for students to check their grade
+    * `/grades` command for students to check their grade

 ## Milestone Demo FINAL